laserpants/area-51/pong/docs/README.md

 | `TChar`       | Char                                    | `char`   |
 | `TString`     | String                                  | `string` |

-These types correspond, in a one-to-one manner, to the built-in language primitives (detailed [here](#language-primitives)).
+These types correspond, in a one-to-one manner, to the built-in language primitives (described [here](#language-primitives)).

 #### Type variables